-359 / 358 { 359 360 { 361 if(Stations[t]->Location == loc) 362 return Stations[t]; 363 } 364 return NULL; 365 } The levels of indent are indicated by pale horizontal lines.
+200 ( 358 { 359 for(size_t t = 0; t < Stations.size(); t++) 360 { 361 if(Stations[t]->Location == loc) 362 return Stations[t]; 363 } 364 return NULL; 365 } The levels of indent are indicated by pale horizontal lines.
 You can also manually indent selected lines and blocks of code by pressing the Tab key; to un-indent the selected code, press Shift+Tab.
 Commenting Selections For languages that support comments, the Code Editor can comment entire selections of code.
-The Code Editor recognizes two types of commenting: • Line Commenting - entire lines are commented from the start (for example: // This is a comment) Stream Commenting - sections of a line are commented from a specified start point to a specified end point (for example: / This is a comment /) You can toggle comments on the current line or selection by pressing: Ctrl+Shift+C for line comments, or Ctrl+Shift+X for stream comments - Cut smit it for sucum comments Scope Guides If the cursor is placed over an indentation marker, the Code Editor performs a 'look back' to find the line that started the scope at that indentation level; if the line is found and is currently on screen, it is highlighted in light blue.
-93 // If there were any answers, then return a packet, if not then just return null 94 // to indicate the server has no response 95 if (answers.size() > 0) 96 100 return responsePacket; 101 } Alternatively if the line is off screen, a calltip is displayed advising of the line number and contents: 93 // If there were any answers, then return a packet, if not then just return null 94 // to indicate the server has no response 95 if (answers.size() > 0) 96 Di Line 73: private DNSPacket processQuery(DNSPacket receivedPacket) 97 DNSPacket responsePacket = Helpers.createResponsePacket(answers, this.theSt 98 responsePacket.queryID = receivedPacket.queryID; 99 100 return responsePacket; 101 } Zooming You can zoom into and out of the contents of the Code Editor using: Zeeming Ctrl+keypad + and • Ctrl+keypad - Zoom can be restored to 100% using Ctrl+keypad /.
+The Code Editor recognizes two types of commenting: • Line Commenting - entire lines are commented from the start (for example: // This is a comment) Stream Commenting - sections of a line are commented from a specified start point to a specified end point (for example: / This is a comment /) You can toggle comments on the current line or selection by pressing: Ctrl+Shift+C for line comments, or Ctrl+Shift+X for stream comments • Ciri+Sniii+X for stream comments Scope Guides If the cursor is placed over an indentation marker, the Code Editor performs a 'look back' to find the line that started the scope at that indentation level; if the line is found and is currently on screen, it is highlighted in light blue.
+93 // If there were any answers, then return a packet, if not then just return null 94 // to indicate the server has no response 95 if (answers.size() > 0) 96 { 97 98 99 DNSPacket responsePacket = Helpers.createResponsePacket( answers, this.theS responsePacket.queryID = receivedPacket.queryID; 99 100 return responsePacket; 101 } Alternatively if the line is off screen, a calltip is displayed advising of the line number and contents: 93 // If there were any answers, then return a packet, if not then just return null 94 // to indicate the server has no response 95 if (answers.size() > 0) 96 Line 73: private DNSPacket processQuery(DNSPacket receivedPacket) 97 DNSPacket responsePacket = Helpers.createResponsePacket( answers, this.theSt 98 responsePacket.queryID = receivedPacket.queryID; 99 100 return responsePacket; 101 } Zooming You can zoom into and out of the contents of the Code Editor using: Ctrl+keypad + and • Ctrl+keypad - Zoom can be restored to 100% using Ctrl+keypad /.
 Line Selection If you want to move the cursor to a specific line of code, press Ctrl+G and, in response to the prompt, type in the line number.
-Press the OK button; the editor displays the specified line of code with the cursor at and the second and the specimen and of some with the second at the left.
+Press the OK button; the editor displays the specified line of code with the cursor at the left.

-Software Modeling Fundamentals 5 May, 2025
+Software Modeling Fundamentals 6 May, 2025